 Sea Change campaign: tackling ghost fishing gear

-The ghost gear crisis
+The ghost fishing gear crisis

-By bringing together governments, businesses and fishing organizations, we can protect sea life and move towards a future free from the ghost gear threat.
+By bringing together governments, businesses and fishing organizations, we can protect sea life and move towards a future free from the ghost fishing gear threat.

-Global Ghost Gear Initiative
+The Global Ghost Gear Initiative

 Old ghost gear finds new use

 It’s hard to think about the thousands of animals - whales, dolphins, turtles and birds - that get caught and die in lost and discarded fishing gear, or ghost gear, every year.
 That’s one of the reasons that Joel Baziuk, Operations Supervisor at Steveston Harbour Authority in British Columbia, began the net recycling program with partners Aquafil and Interface Inc. to turn old nets into carpet tiles and other products.
 Learn more about Joel's net recycling program >